Updated December 18, 2020

 Box 15-17 – These boxes are used to report required information for recipients living in states that use the Combined Federal/State Filing Program.

-Form 1099-MISC can be one of the more confusing forms that you have to fill out, but luckily, if you keep your accounting records up to date, most of the work is done for you.
+Whether it’s NEC or MISC, form 1099 can be one of the more confusing forms that you have to fill out, but luckily, if you keep your accounting records up to date throughout the year, most of the work is done for you.

 While small companies may process their 1099’s without the use of a payroll software provider, for those that pay a several contractors or have a specialty business such as music publishers, it pays to automate the process as much as you can.